CAPITALISM |

 Moral Capitalism is a field theory that integrates intangible moral considerations with traditional micro and macro economic postulates.
 In sum, Moral Capitalism asserts that interest and virtue are not necessarily in conflict; that virtue is an extension of interest rightly understood.
 From the perspective of contemporary academic philosophy, the framework of Jurgen Habermas most closely supports this approach to private property and free markets as preferable institutions for human civilization.
 Habermas points out that human actors engage a variety of realities in the course of performing their individual and collective discourses while alive in this Red Dust world.

 One reality is what Habermas calls “Normativity” – the perceptional realities of the mind, the heart and the conscience.
-From dreams to ordinary thought in conventional languages, from mystical insight to scientific formulae, the realm of the mind and the spirit powerfully attracts the human being.
-Moral Capitalism holds that business must partake of Normativity as well as of Facticity. |
+From dreams to ordinary thought in conventional languages, from mystical insight to scientific formulae, the realm of the mind and the spirit powerfully attracts the human being. |

 |